 Head injuries can result in severe CNS damage.
 Injuries can be primary (eg, contusion, laceration, fracture, hemorrhage) or secondary (eg, subsequent edema, reperfusion injury, secondary necrosis).
 Therapy of head injury is designed to minimize secondary CNS damage.

-The diagnosis is made by radiographs or CT to identify skull fractures, avulsion fractures, or a soft-tissue opacity in the guttural pouch (consistent with a hematoma from rupture of the ventral straight muscles).
+A diagnosis of a head injury in a horse is made by radiographs or CT to identify skull fractures, avulsion fractures, or a soft-tissue opacity in the guttural pouch (consistent with a hematoma from rupture of the ventral straight muscles).
 Endoscopy may show hemorrhage from the guttural pouch originating from the base of the stylohyoid bone or medial wall of the guttural pouch.
 Hematomas may be noted in the guttural pouch septum where the ventral straight muscles lie.
 Hemorrhage caused by fractures may also be seen draining from the ethmoid turbinates.

-Treatment of acute ocular injuries includes minimizing pain and inflammation, preventing infection, and preventing further injuries.
+Treatment of acute ocular injuries includes minimizing pain and inflammation, preventing infection, and preventing further injury.
 If penetration by a foreign body is suspected, rapid surgical intervention is indicated.
-Eyelid lacerations should be sutured, with assistance of a palpebral nerve block and local infiltration of an anesthetic.
+Eyelid lacerations should be sutured primarily, with assistance of a palpebral nerve block and local infiltration of an anesthetic.
 Sutures should be placed carefully to prevent corneal abrasion, and skin should be preserved during debridement.
 Anti-inflammatory medications administered to minimize pain and inflammation include NSAIDs and topical osmotic agents.
 Pain from pupillary spasm can be minimized by dilating the pupil with atropine and covering the eye to prevent myosis in bright sunlight.
+Horses treated with atropine must be closely monitored for ileus.
 Acute injuries can be associated with corneal ulceration and secondary bacterial or fungal invasion.
 Use of broad-spectrum topical antibiotic and an antifungal medication may prevent secondary infection of a corneal ulcer.
 Horses that are acutely blind cannot move around their environment well.
 Further injury should be prevented by protecting the blind eye and by careful handling.

 Like those in people, burns in horses are classified according to the depth of injury.
 First-degree burns involve only the most superficial layers of the epidermis.
 These burns are painful and characterized by erythema, edema, and desquamation of the superficial layers of the skin.
 The germinal layer of the epidermis is spared, and the burns heal without complication.